danielj0nes/BreakBuddy/README.md

 * If you need to rebuild the assets, please use the `get_assets` function, though note that a strong connection is required

 ## Electron app - Development guide
 First clone the project and unzip both the `male.zip` and `female.zip` files.
 Run `npm install` to obtain `node_modules`.
 Finally, run `npm start` to build the project.
-If you make changes, simply write `rs` in the console to recompile the changes.
+If you make changes, simply write `rs` in the console to recompile the changes

 To compile the app into an executable program from a given instance, run the command `npm run make` - this will take a while.
+The distributable installer will then be located in `out/make/make/squirrel.windows/x64`

 Local cache is stored at `C:\Users\<username>\AppData\Roaming\breakbuddy` on Windows, `/Users/<username>/Library/Application Support/breakbuddy/Cache` on OS X, and `/home/<username>/.config/breakbuddy/Cache` on Linux.
-You can completely wipe the folder to reset the app to the installation state (e.g., when you need to test data persistance).
+You can completely wipe the folder to reset the app to the installation state (e.g., when you need to test data persistance)